Rams' Gurley to be game-time decision vs. Cards

 McVay said Gurley will participate in a pregame workout Sunday to determine if he will play.

 "We'll see how he responds to some of the rehab that we're doing over the next couple of days," McVay said.
-"And really, when you've got that hour and a half to decide before the game your inactives, it will probably go right up until then.
+"And really, when you've got that hour and a half to decide before the game [about] your inactives, it will probably go right up until then.
 But like we talk about all the time, we'll have some contingency plans in place and we're going to do what's best for Todd."

 Gurley has scored a league-high 21 touchdowns this season and ranks second with 89.4 rushing yards per game.

-The Rams (11-3) have clinched the NFC West, but have not secured a first-round playoff bye.
+The Rams (11-3) have clinched the NFC West but have not secured a first-round playoff bye.
 They could do so Sunday with a victory over the Cardinals (3-11) and a Chicago Bears (10-4) loss to the San Francisco 49ers (4-10).

 Depth at running back has recently been thinned because of injuries.

 It's possible, McVay said, that veteran C.J.
-Anderson, who the Rams signed Tuesday, could start if Gurley was unable to play.
+Anderson, who signed with the Rams on Tuesday, could start if Gurley is unable to play.

 "C.J.'s played a lot of good football in this league," McVay said.
-"Been very, very impressed with how quickly he's been able to pick things up rather seamlessly and that gives us a confidence that if he's got to play a large role on Sunday that he's more than capable and more than ready to do that."
+"Been very, very impressed with how quickly he's been able to pick things up rather seamlessly, and that gives us a confidence that if he's got to play a large role on Sunday that he's more than capable and more than ready to do that."

 Trusted backup Malcolm Brown was sent to injured reserve after he suffered a clavicle injury in Week 13.